kailash-manasarovar/statement/docs/timeline/2026/june.md

 - The mentions of Noah..
 - And then how they get all suddenly active... ooo speculation, ooo, ooo, etc..
-- Well, as you know, I have been researching them for a few years now, and we have all noticed how these people only ever make the effort to communicate quickly in response to something is when they're guilty.
+- Well, as you know, I have been researching them for a few years now, and we have all noticed how these people only ever make the effort to communicate so quickly and whiningly in response to something is when they're guilty.
-- Because we see this often surprisingly defensive talk from them instead of the usual insult and offense.
+- We see this often surprisingly defensive talk from them instead of the usual intrigue, insult, and offense.
-- They don't even see the other multitude of opportunities they could do the same with, either.
+- They don't even notice the other multitude of opportunities they could do the same with flying by, either.
 - So, that's that then.
 - I was right about Noah.